Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-Official prescribing information for warnings and tablet strengths: FDA Pravachol Label.
+Official prescribing information for pravastatin warnings, contraindications, and tablet strengths: FDA Pravachol label.

 This content is for informational purposes only and is not a substitute for professional medical advice.